narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 ---
 layout: post
 title: Where's that shared library
-subtitle: A slightly long guide on how MacOS and Linux linkers find your dependencies
+subtitle: A guide on how MacOS and Linux linkers find your dependencies
 tags: [linkers, python]
 toc: true
 private: true